riotu-lab/multi_robot_navigation/README.md

 ## III.
 Changing the number of robots

- This is done through the robot_specs.yaml file, located in the config file of the package.
+ This is done through the [robot_specs.yaml](https://github.com/riotu-lab/multi_robot_navigation/blob/main/config/robot_specs.yaml), located in the config file of the package.

 ## IV.
 Running the code